fatsecret-group/postman-fatsecret-apis/readme.md

 ![Postman OAuth1](/images/oauth1.png)

+2. You can now access all endpoints not marked as "Profile".

-2. Navigate to Profile - Authentication in postman and call the "Create" endpoint to create a profile and receive an oauth key and oauth secret.
+3. For access to "Profile" endpoints, Navigate to Profile - Authentication folder and call the "Create" endpoint to create a profile and receive an oauth key and oauth secret.

-3. Copy your newly created OAuth Key and OAuth Secret into the collection variables as access_key and access_secret.
+4. Copy your newly created OAuth Key and OAuth Secret into the collection variables as access_key and access_secret.

 ## Using OAuth 2.0 with FatSecret Platform API in Postman: